 Biocidal chlorine products: immediate action may be needed

-The Biocidal Products Directive 98/8/EC (BPD) seeks to establish a high level of protection for humans and the environment, and to eliminate barriers to trade by harmonizing the processes involved in placing biocidal products on the European market.
+The Biocidal Products Regulation EU/528/2012 (BPR) seeks to establish a high level of protection for humans and the environment, and to eliminate barriers to trade by harmonizing the processes involved in placing biocidal products on the European market.
 But it will also dramatically transform the biocidal industry, since it will have far-reaching effects on those who produce, distribute and use active substances.

 Progress thus far

-The dossiers submitted in 2007 have passed the evaluation period and have been subject to review by the Technical Meetings.
+The dossiers submitted in 2007 (for PTs 1-5) have passed through their inital evaluation period and have been subject to review by the Technical Meetings in 2012.

-See the Draft competent authority report on circa.europa.eu
+See the Draft competent authority reports on circa.europa.eu

-The dossiers submitted in 2008 are currently undergoing evaluation by the RMS.
+The dossiers submitted in 2008 (PTs 11 + 12) are currently undergoing evaluation by the RMS.

-For information on the current status of the dossier evaluations please consult the substance-specific links below:
+For more information on the current status of the dossier evaluations please consult the substance-specific links below:

 More information about the active substance review programme and the Biocidal Products Regulation can be found on the ECHA website at http://echa.europa.eu/regulations/biocidal-products-regulation